suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2018-07-31-meet-the-author-jo-jakeman.md

 ![Jo Jakeman](/images/featured/featured-jo-jakeman.jpg)

+Jo Jakeman was born in Cyprus and worked for many years in the City of London.
+She was the 2016 winner of the prestigious Friday Night Live Award at York Festival of Writing where she was also shortlisted for Best Opening Chapter.

+Jo is now based in Derbyshire.
+Following the completion of a creative writing course from Curtis Brown Creative, her first novel [<cite>Sticks and Stones</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2395723) was published earlier this month.

 ## 1. Who were your literary influences and heroes as you were growing up?

 Before I discovered the local library, I was limited to reading the books my parents had around the house.
 I grew up on a diet of classics.
 I adored [<cite>Pride and Prejudice</cite> by Jane Austen](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1753009), [<cite>The Secret Garden</cite> by Frances Hodgson Burnett](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1835549), and [<cite>Little Women</cite> by Louisa May Alcott](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1730482).
 I liked to think of myself as Jo from <cite>Little Women</cite> and [<cite>Jo’s Boys</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1824196).
 Like her, I considered myself a tomboy and would-be writer.